Imperial Reservoir

 The Imperial Reservoir is an artificial lake formed by the construction of the Imperial Diversion Dam across the Colorado River in the Lower Colorado River Valley of Imperial County, California, and Yuma County, Arizona.
-Partially included in the Imperial National Wildlife Refuge, the reservoir is 16 mi northeast of Yuma, Arizona.
+It is 16 mi northeast of Yuma, Arizona.

 Dry wash watersheds

 Dry washes are the major watershed feed systems to Imperial Reservoir.
 The next upstream major watershed feeder is the Bill Williams River from western Arizona.
 Upstream on the Colorado River, the basic feeder watershed to Imperial Reservoir is the Havasu-Mojave Lakes Watershed of Lake Havasu.

-Two dry wash watershed attempt to enter the Imperial Reservoir from western Arizona, south of the Bill Williams River: the Bouse and Tyson Washes.
-Both washes end on the eastern perimeter of the Colorado River Indian Reservation along the Colorado River.
-Neither enters the river properly, except in the extreme flood stage.

-No "lengthy" watersheds flow eastwards from California; all are short distances, in the extreme aridity of this desert region.
+The Senator Wash flows eastward from California into the reservoir.
+The Wash is blocked by Senator Wash Dam to form the Senator Wash Reservoir, which provides more storage for the canals.

+Recreation

+The Bureau of Land Management operates camping sites on the north and south shores of Senator Wash and at Xanyō Xamshré (a backwater of the river).
+It also operates a long-term campsite below the dam.
+Hidden Shores, a BLM concessionaire, is located on the east shore of the Imperial Reservoir.